- The first month on the job is crucial, and you should spend time learning about the company, its products, processes, and CRM.

 Spend the first three weeks learning everything about the company and the product.
 Observe how your team members play the game of sales.
 What tactics and strategies do they use to accomplish their goals?

-- Study the company as well as its vision and mission.
+- Study the company as well as its vision and mission once you’ve finished the onboarding and training process.
 Go through its website and social media pages.

 - Invest time in understanding the company’s history, work culture, strategic business plan, and success.